felipe-arnhold/oai-testbed/README.md

 ./build_oai -I
 ```

-Build nr-gNB and nr-UE with USRP as radio interface, and additional libraries to debug
+Build the gNB and nrUE:
+- -w USRP: build the software to use USRP as radio interface
+- --ninja: Tell the compiler to use Ninja build system
+- --nrUE: build new radio User Equipment
+- --gNB: build new radio gNB
+- --build-lib all: build all additional libraries
+- -c: clear previous builds

 ```console
 cd ~/openairinterface5g